Alaska airman receives discipline for urinating in coffee maker: report

 AIR FORCE TO ALLOW UNIFORMED MEMBERS TO WEAR TURBANS, HIJABS, BEARDS IN NEW DRESS CODE UPDATE, OFFICIALS SAY

-Five letters of reprimand were previously given to the airman, according to part of the newsletter, which was posted to the Air Force amn/nco/snco Facebook group.
+Five letters of reprimand were previously given to the airman, according to part of the newsletter, which was posted to the Air Force amn/nco/snco Facebook page.

 The newsletter didn't say if the previous reprimands were due to a lack of bladder control or poor judgment, although users replying to the post still had some fun making light of the alleged act.